 Case Study: 2

 Incepted in 2006, K.G Engineering is a Delhi-based engineering company supplying and exporting high-quality engineering items in India and abroad.
-The company is involved in manufacturing various engineering items and has a large base of clients which are situated in different parts of the world.
-Last year, the company got a major order for exporting engineering items to a buyer situated in Maldives.
+The company involved in manufacturing various engineering items and situated a large base of clients in different parts of the world.
+Last year, the company got a major order for exporting engineering items to a buyer situated in the Maldives.

-As the consignment was worth $500 million and it was scheduled to be sent via sea, the engineering company decided to purchase a marine insurance policy.
-The insurer considered various parameters like the value of goods, nature of goods, the type of vessel, the distance to be covered etc. while deciding the premium rates.
-As K.G Engineering was using two vessels for the consignment, the insurer also insisted upon checking the nationality and quality of the vessels.
+As the consignment was worth $500 million and scheduled to send it via sea.
+The engineering company decided to purchase a marine insurance policy.
+The insurer considered various parameters like the value of goods, nature of goods, the type of vessel, the distance to cover, etc. while deciding the premium rates.
+As K.G Engineering was using two vessels for the consignment.
+The insurer also insisted upon checking the nationality and quality of the vessels.
 The insurer also checked the structural strength of the vessels in order to ascertain the total premium rates of the marine insurance policy.